JupiterOne/sdk/docs/development.md

 #### Validation

-The `invocationValidator` function will run first to ensure the integration is capable of interfacing with a given provider.
+The `validateInvocation` function will run first to ensure the integration is capable of interfacing with a given provider.
 Next, the `getStepStartStates` will run to get a list of integration steps that should be executed.